-8 Steps Towards A Successful Website Project- Written by Kyle Narducci
+8 Steps Towards A Successful Custom Website Project- Written by Kyle Narducci

-Here’s our process we follow that helps create an environment for website projects to succeed:
+Here’s the process we follow that helps create an environment for custom website projects to succeed:

-An introductory meeting and questionnaire are the first steps toward getting the ball rolling on any successful website project.
-Things that are important to understand during conceptualization are: Understanding the stakeholder’s vision for the website, their ideal website visitor, and the overall user experience they would like users to have.
+An introductory meeting and questionnaire are the first steps toward getting the ball rolling on any successful custom website project.
+Things that are important to understand during conceptualization are: understanding the stakeholder’s vision for the custom website, their ideal website visitor, and the overall user experience they would like users to have.

-After understanding the project stakeholders vision for the new website, we will start wire-framing the website which will culminate in having a new site architecture.
-You’ll be able to visualize the structure of the website prior to seeing new design.
+After understanding the project stakeholders vision for the new custom website, we will start wireframing the website which will culminate in having a new site architecture.
+You’ll be able to visualize the structure of the custom website prior to seeing new design.
 It’s important to lock in the website architecture before any design is implemented.

 5. Design Revisions

 After design is presented, we revise any template designs and prepare them for final approval.
-Design revisions can be challenging for freelancers and agencies to manage.
-While it’s important to ensure clients are happy and get what they want, this can often come at the cost of the agency sacrificing lots of time to make that happen – time that was not allocated to the project.
-A rule of thumb for revisions that we try to follow with clients goes like this – a revision constitutes a change or variation to an initially presented—or in-progress—design concept, and is typically a change of less than 1/4 of the design.
 A revision is simply meant to be a slight modification or course correction to progress toward the final design.
 A new design concept is not considered a revision.
 This means that a new design concept would be an addition to the project, and would need to be estimated separately, in addition to the current project estimate.

 7. Website Launch

-Hopefully this list has provided you with a process that’s digestible and easy to follow.
-New website projects can be big hairy projects to manage especially if you are not used to the process.
-Our goal is to reduce the complexity for clients so that they can enjoy the fun parts of website projects – seeing their vision come to life on the web and sharing that with their audience.
+We hope this list has provided you with a process that’s digestible and easy to follow.
+New custom website projects can be daunting projects to manage especially if you are not used to the process.
+Our goal is to reduce the complexity for clients so that they can enjoy the fun parts of custom website projects – seeing their vision come to life on the web and sharing that with their audience.